peterdsharpe/AeroSandbox/README.md

 ## Bugs
 Please, please report all bugs by creating a new issue at [https://github.com/peterdsharpe/AeroSandbox/issues](https://github.com/peterdsharpe/AeroSandbox/issues)!

-Please note that, while the entirety of the codebase should be cross-platform compatible, AeroSandbox has only been tested on Windows 10.
+Please note that, while the entirety of the codebase should be cross-platform compatible, AeroSandbox has only been tested on Windows 10 in Python 3.7 via the [Anaconda distribution](https://www.anaconda.com/distribution/#download-section).

 ## Contributing